Wadi Rum, Jordan

 Hiking and Rock Climbing

 Climbers find heaven in Wadi Rum, with routes suited for any level of experience.
 Famed ascents include the heights of Jabal Rum and Jabal Umm Fruth.
-For those who prefer less challenging outings, the Siq Um Tawaqi trail provides breathtaking sights with an easier walk.
+For those who prefer less challenging outings, the Siq Um Tawaqi trail provides breathtaking sights with a more leisurely walk.

 Hot Air Balloon Rides